GenericMappingTools/pygmt/examples/projections/table/README.txt

 Projection Table
 ----------------

-PyGMT offers 31 map projections.
-These are specified using the ``projection`` argument.
-The projection codes for the projection styles are shown below.
+The below table shows the projection codes for the 31 GMT projections.

 ..
 Substitution definitions:
 .. |lon0| replace:: lon\ :sub:`0`